joshuatbond/Renewable_Energy/README.md

 ## 1: Electricity Generation and Prices

 The question I sought to answer involved multiple parts.
 My approach began by gathering electricity generation data from all energy sources.
-To see the general composition of the electricty generation sector as a whole.
+To see the general composition of the electricity generation sector as a whole.
 I realized that monthly data was too noisy on the line graph, so the majority of the data was converted to an annual timeframe.
 Additionally, I decided to combine the varying renewable energy sources (hydro electric, geothermal, wind, and solar) to allow for better comparison between non-renewables and renewables.
 Prior to this, the values for renewables were so small relative to the other sources that it was hard to actually determine anything from visualizations.

 ![snip1-JB.png](image/README/1614192351925.png)